John K. Samson: Music

 In 2011, Samson, Fellows and Sandro Perri participated in the National Parks Project, working with filmmaker Daniel Cockburn to produce and score a short film about Ontario's Bruce Peninsula National Park.

 On November 29, 2011, Anti- Records announced that Samson would be releasing his 'first full-length solo album', Provincial, on January 24, 2012.

 He appears on Michael Feuerstack's 2014 album Singer Songer, contributing vocals to the song "Friday Night Guard".

 In 2015, Samson, Fellows, Ashley Au and Jason Tait collaborated on the music for For the Turnstiles, a dance performance by Winnipeg's Contemporary Dancers troupe inspired by Neil Young's 1974 album On the Beach.

 On August 15, 2016, Samson announced that his second solo album, Winter Wheat, would be released on October 21, 2016.
 While technically a solo album, Winter Wheat features contributions by his Weakerthans bandmates Jason Tait and Greg Smith, and much of it was recorded by Weakerthans sound tech Cam Loeppky.

 In 2018, Samson recorded a version of Fellows' "Saturday Night at Utopia Parkway" for a split single with American musician Kevin Devine.
 In 2019 he collaborated with Safia Nolin on a cover of Taking Back Sunday's "Cute Without the E" for her EP xX3m0 $0ng$ 2 $!nG @L0nG 2Xx.

 In February 2020, Samson wrote and released "Millennium for All", a song supporting the activist campaign against the new security restrictions at Winnipeg's Millennium Library.
 He followed up in July with the single "Fantasy Baseball at the End of the World".

+In February 2023, Fellows and Samson released Hold Music, an album of almost entirely instrumental music except one song with vocals by Samson.
+The album was credited to Vivat Virtute, the name of Fellows' online music and crafts store.

 Other activities

 Samson is also a founding member of Arbeiter Ring Publishing, a publishing collective.
 In 2012 he published his Lyrics and Poems, 1997-2012 with the press.

 In 2006, Samson championed Miriam Toews' novel A Complicated Kindness in the Canadian Broadcasting Corporation's annual Canada Reads, and the novel went on to win the competition.
 In the 2007 edition of Canada Reads—an "all-star" competition pitting the five winning advocates from previous years against each other—Samson returned to champion Heather O'Neill's novel Lullabies for Little Criminals, which also won the competition.

 In 2008 and 2009, Samson spent several weeks working at the CBC's Winnipeg studios as part of the production team for the CBC Radio 2 program The Signal.

 Samson was a writer in residence at the University of Manitoba in 2013.
 He has also been adjunct professor with the Creative Writing Program at the University of British Columbia.

+Samson and Christine Fellows frequently produce music for Jonathan Goldstein's podcast "Heavyweight".

+Personal life

+Samson is married to Canadian singer-songwriter Christine Fellows.
+Samson is a Quaker.